END OF EARLY REGISTRATION APRIL 30, 2016

 Finite Element Analysis (FEA) is a great tool for biologists, palaeontologists, doctors, veterinarians, and other biosciences specialities in which researchers face questions about biomechanics of living and extinct organisms.
 Elements like bone, arthropod exoskeleton, mollusc shells, or the stems and leaves of plants can be analysed using this technique.
-FEA is a non-invasive modelling technique and is based on a numerical analysis on the principle of dividing a system into a finite number of discrete elements where the equations are applied.
+FEA is a non-invasive modelling technique, based on the principle of dividing a system into a finite number of discrete elements where the equations are applied.
 Although static and dynamic analysis can be solved using FEA, in this course only static analysis will be covered.

-In this course, there will be an introduction to the Finite Element in order to modelling biological structures and understand how they worked.
-It will cover all the steps involved in FEA (for static analysis) starting from the creation or reconstruction of the model, how to define the material properties of biological structures, the use of a consistent Mesh Generation Methods and finally, how understand the results obtained in a computational simulation.
+In this course, there will be an introduction to the Finite Element in order to model biological structures and understand how they worked.
+It will cover all the steps involved in FEA (for static analysis) except the creation or reconstruction of the model, which will be covered in the previous course 3D Model Generation in Life Sciences.
+That is how to define the material properties of biological structures, the use of a consistent Mesh Generation Methods, the proper definition of biomechanical boundary conditions and finally, how understand and analyse the results obtained in a computational simulation.

-After the theoretical introduction we will build and analyse 2D and 3D finite element models of skeletal elements and deepen on the methods and software’s required performing FEA.
-The first part will be focused in medical image reconstruction of the model, starting from the images from a CT scan to finally obtain a suitable CAD model to be solved in a FEA package.
-The second part will consist of a biological example where the theoretical contents of the Introduction to Biomechanics and Finite Element Analysis course will be applied.
+After the theoretical introduction we will build and analyse 2D and 3D finite element models of skeletal elements and deepen on the methods and software’s required to perform FEA.
 Key questions as mesh size, boundary conditions, applied forces, scaling and numerical singularities will be thoroughly addressed.
 The last day attendees will have opportunity for trying to analyse by themselves their own data or other examples with the help of both instructors.

 Dr. Josep Fortuny

-(Institut Català de Paleontologia Miquel Crusafont and Universitat Politècnica de Catalunya, Spain).
+(Institut Català de Paleontologia Miquel Crusafont (ICP) and Universitat Politècnica de Catalunya, Spain).